What Is Torrenting? | How To Download Torrents In 2021? Torrents Defined

 Before we go into further details, you must have developed concepts about the terminologies that are most associated with torrents.
 These terms include indexers, trackers, seeders, leechers, torrent clients, etc.

 Indexers: Indexers are websites that have a huge collection of torrents.
 You can call them a sort of forum or a channel that contains many torrent files.
-Whenever a user wants to share a torrent file, the individual begins his search from within an indexer.
+Whenever a user wants to share a torrent file, they begin his search from within an indexer.

 Trackers: Trackers are servers that work as a bridge between the peers of the network.
-They can be conceptualized as assistants that direct and help a user maintain a smooth flow of operations among the peers within the network.
+They can be conceptualized as assistants that direct and help a user maintain a smooth flow of operations among the network’s peers.
 Whenever a user downloads and uploads a file for another user, a tracker unzips all the files along the way, thus avoiding any unwanted delay.
 This helps other users with different files to streamline their sharing process as well.

 BitTorrent Clients: A ‘Client’ is a computer that does the bulk of work for the user.
 It is the ‘client’ that is responsible for managing your torrents.
 It also helps a user to connect with other peers within a network.
 And most importantly, it is with the help of a client that you download and upload a file that you need.
 There are a host of free torrent clients available.
 Some of the most used torrent clients include uTorrent, Vuze, etc.